mtrybulec/interviewer/doc/QUICK-START.md

                 label = "Combo-box, no response required (required set to FALSE)", responses = responses,
                 use.select = TRUE,
-                selectizePlaceholder = "This question is optional",
+                placeholder = "This question is optional",
                 required = FALSE
             ),